 The Takeaway

 For the most part, a personal loan doesn’t count as taxable income.
-It’s a debt, so you don’t have to fret over owing the IRS anything on the interest or the principal.
-There are a few exceptions, such as personal loans that are forgiven by a private lender or canceled due to, say, bankruptcy or insolvency.
+It’s a debt, so you don’t have to fret over owing the IRS anything extra if you obtain a personal loan.
+There are a few exceptions, such as personal loans that are forgiven or canceled — whether by a private lender such as a family member or by a bank or other lending institution.

 FAQ